smartobjectoriented/EMISO/docker/README.md

 Docker has been integrated in the rootfs.

-In case of problems, the `check-config.sh` can be used to check the kernel module needed for docker support has been activated or not
+In case of problems, the `check-config.sh` can be used to check if the kernel module needed for docker support has been activated or not

 **usage**